 This 90-second video from Microsoft shows you how to use Immersive Reader.

-This allows you to separate your personal messages and to-do lists from other less relevant conversations.
+This Microsoft Teams feature allows you to separate your personal messages and to-do lists from other less relevant conversations.

 The activity filter ensures that you stay up to date with the right information without facing the threat of information overwhelm.

-Want to make sure that you can find the information you need in a hurry when you’re working on a project?
+Want to make sure you can find the information you need in a hurry?

 Teams Search and Filter is useful for finding

 31 – Get work done fast with slash commands